CAGR Calculator

 Why this matters for you

-Without CAGR, investment comparisons are meaningless.
+Without CAGR, investment comparisons are deceptive.
 A friend who doubled their money in 3 years (CAGR 26%) is doing far better than another who tripled their money in 15 years (CAGR 7.6%).
-Nifty 50's CAGR since inception is around 12%, which is the benchmark that any financial product must beat to be worth the added complexity or risk.
+Absolute returns always look better when the holding period is longer - only CAGR allows a genuine comparison.
+Every financial advertisement that quotes 'X% returns' is implicitly quoting CAGR, and knowing how to verify and contextualise that number is foundational financial literacy.